brandoncopeland/otromapa/README.md

 ## SASS

-Stylesheets for the otromapa application are written in [SASS](http://sass-lang.com/), and it is expected that additional styles will be written in SASS and translated to CSS via SASS tools `$ sass --watch scss:css`.
+Stylesheets for the otromapa application are written in [SASS](http://sass-lang.com/), and it is expected that additional styles will be written in SASS and translated to CSS via SASS tools, `$ sass --watch scss:css`.
 All SASS stylesheets are in the `/scss` directory and translated CSS should be added to the `/css` directory.

 ## HTML Pages